zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ## Prerequisites

 Ensure that the prerequisites from the [Onboarding Overview](onboard-overview.md) are met.
-Additionaly for the _PJE_ following prerequisites needs to be met met before you begin to use it to onboard your REST service with the API ML:

 * The REST API service to onboard is written in Java.
 * The service is enabled to communicate with API ML Discovery Service over a TLS v1.2 secured connection.

 **Notes:**

-* This documentation is valid for versions of the Api ML starting with the `ZoweApimlVersion 1.3.0`.
+* This documentation is valid for API ML version `ZoweApimlVersion 1.3.0` and higher.
 We recommend that you check the [Zowe Artifactory](https://zowe.jfrog.io/zowe/libs-release/org/zowe/apiml/sdk/onboarding-enabler-java/) for latest stable versions.

 * Following this guide enables REST services to be deployed on a z/OS environment.
 Deployment to a z/OS environment, however, is not required.
 As such, you can first develop on a local machine before you deploy on z/OS.

 ## Configuring your project

 Use either _Gradle_ or _Maven_ build automation systems to configure the project with service to be onboarded.
-Use the appropriate configuration procedure corresponding to your build automation system.
+Use the appropriate configuration procedure that corresponds to your build automation system.

-**Note:** You can use either the Zowe Artifactory or an Artifactory of your choice.
-However, if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
+**Note:** You can use either the Zowe Artifactory or an artifactory of your choice.
+However, if you decide to build the API ML from source, you are required to publish the enabler artifact to your artifactory.
 Publish the enabler artifact by using the _Gradle_ tasks provided in the source code.

 ### Gradle build automation system
 Use the following procedure to use _Gradle_ as your build automation system.